Horace served in the U.S. Air Force and the National Guard. But when he was injured on duty, he faced a new fight for his benefits.

 WE ARE THE CAMPAIGN

-Since 2000, the Campaign for Legal Services has brought together New Hampshire’s business, legal and philanthropic communities to support the Legal Advice & Referral Center and New Hampshire Legal Assistance.
+Since 2000, the Campaign for Legal Services has brought together New Hampshire’s business, legal and philanthropic communities to support access to justice in civil, non-criminal cases.

-Through personal outreach and annual initiatives, the Campaign promotes awareness of civil legal aid’s impact on New Hampshire’s society and economy and raises private contributions so LARC and NHLA advocates can spend their time protecting the rights of the state’s most vulnerable residents.
+Through personal outreach and annual initiatives, the Campaign promotes awareness of civil legal aid’s impact on New Hampshire’s society and economy and raises private contributions so the staff and volunteers can spend their time protecting the rights of the state’s most vulnerable residents.

 ORVILLE “BUD” FITCH